asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 Me= 170+\frac{0.5-0.34}{0.7-0.34}(180-170)=170+\frac{0.16}{0.36}10=174.54 \mbox{ cm}.
 $$

-This means that half of the students in the sample have an height lower than or equat to 174.54 cm.
+This means that half of the students in the sample have an height lower than or equal to 174.54 cm and the other half greater than or equal to.

 ### Mode

 > **Definition - Sample Mode $Mo$**.
-The *sample mode* of a variable $X$ is the most frequent value in the sample.
+The _sample mode_ of a variable $X$ is the most frequent value in the sample.

-With grouped data the *modal class* is the class with the highest frequency.
+With grouped data the _modal class_ is the class with the highest frequency.

 It can be calculated for all types of variables (qualitative and quantitative).